Enter-tainer/typst-preview/docs/standalone.typ

 Let's assume that you have a document `my-super-cool-doc.typ` in your current directory.
 You can use `typst-preview` to preview it.

+Note that if you have extensions like dark-reader installed in your browser, you should *disable* them because the preview has a transparent background.
+If the background is set to black, you won't be able to see anything.

 1. Use `typst-preview` to preview your document with partial rendering enabled. _*This is what you should do most of the time.*_

 ```bash